youve/akciok/README.md

 akciok.py is a work in progress.
 So far it builds a list of local grocery websites, scans these websites for categories, and learns which categories the user cares about.

+If you are using it for yourself, you may want to throw out the whitelists and blacklists in [files](https://github.com/youve/akciok/tree/master/files) because they contain sample data.
+If you don't live in Hungary, you may want to remove websites.json and parsewebsite.json too. akciok.py will walk you through setting those up for the websites you want to search.

+The first time you run the program, it will take a while to learn what you care about and what you don't, but as it learns more about you and your preferences, each run will be faster.

 ### Spreadsheet and Python script
 `2018_prices.xlsx` is a spreadsheet that tracks how much various items cost at various stores in Hungary.
 It provides feedback on which food items provide the most calories / Hungarian Forint, the most potassium/serving, and which foods are the cheapest non-carbohydrate sources of energy.